LesleyForsyth/FLSIT735/Course 2/Week 3/3-2-cryptographic-protocols.md

 ## Your task

-Reflect and discuss how you could improve the protocol between the professor and Paul in such a way that Paul's message remains confidential.
+How you could improve the protocol between the professor and Paul in such a way that Paul's message remains confidential?

 ## Further reading

-Read the original research paper "got HW crypto?
-On the (in)security of a Self-Encrypting Drive series" and comment on other security flaws in the Western Digital self-encrypting drives.
+Read the original research paper "[Got HW crypto?
+On the (in)security of a Self-Encrypting Drive series" and comment on other security flaws in the Western Digital self-encrypting drives](https://eprint.iacr.org/2015/1002.pdf).